celestelayne/fantastic-octo-guide/03-virtual-augmented-reality/README.md

 #### Load Model

-The following example shows how to place text on a fixed position in the real world..
+The following example shows how to place a cube on a fixed position in the real world.
 Make sure you replace your `current latitude` and `current longitude` with values close to your actual position.

 ```html
 <a-entity